 The famous Bodhi tree under which Buddha achieved enlightenment was a Ficus religiosa.

-In their native habitats, ficus are often landscape trees with hanging and buttressed roots and a magnificent crown.
-In the home, ficus are beautiful specimen plants that can provide many years of lush foliage.
+In their native habitats, ficus is often landscape trees with hanging and buttressed roots and a magnificent crown.
+In the home, ficus is beautiful specimen plants that can provide many years of lush foliage.

 Water: Water evenly throughout the summer and reduce watering in the winter.
 In dry homes, provide plenty of ambient moisture by misting often.
 Do not let the rootball dry out.

 Temperature: Warm in summer.
 Do not allow below 55ºF in winter or expose to cold drafts.

 Soil: Rich, humusy and well-drained soil.

 Fertilizer: Feed with slow-release pellets at the beginning of the growing season.

 Ficus can be rooted from tip cuttings with rooting hormone.
 Use only non-woody stems as cuttings.
 For larger plants, air laying is the preferred method.

 A healthy ficus will rapidly outgrow both its pot and your house.
 Repot only every other year to slow growth and keep the plant a manageable size.
 When repotting, always use high-quality potting soil.